adefemi171/Code_UI/README.md

-# University of Ibadan Computers SCience Exercises
+# University of Ibadan Computers Science Exercises

 A set of exercise for all levels in university of Ibadan, codes here are due to changes.